airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/edit-stream-configuration.md

 2. Click the **Sync mode** dropdown and select the sync mode you want to apply.
 Depending on the sync mode you select, you may need to choose a cursor or primary key.

-3. Select the **Cursor** or **Primary keys** when they are required by the stream sync mode.

 :::note

 Source-defined cursors and primary keys are selected automatically and cannot be changed in the table.

 :::

-4. Click on a stream to display the stream details panel.
+3. Click on a stream to display the stream details panel.

-5. Toggle individual fields to include or exclude them in the sync, or use the toggle in the table header to select all fields at once.
+4. Toggle individual fields to include or exclude them in the sync, or use the toggle in the table header to select all fields at once.

 :::note